nerva-project/nerva-docs/docs/guides/mining.md

 ### Does my chance of finding a block increase over time?
 All else being equal (ie if the network difficulty and your hashrate have not changed), no. You have the same likelihood each block, of finding that block.
 There is no advantage from having mined longer than someone else.

-## How will I know when I found a block?
-A message will be displayed in the daemon along the lines of `Found block at height xxxxxx`.

-If you have your wallet open, you will also see the block reward as an incoming transaction.